MontelioneLab/AISAR/README.md

 Input sequence: We exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, to avoid any influence to the pTM and \<pLDDT\> scores.

-scripts used:

-* DataSet:
+DataSet:
   * CDK2AP1-doc1: 5984 models in relaxedModelsFromAFsample/
   * GLuc

+scripts:
-* CDK2AP1-doc1/scripts/AI_ES: Scripts to generate CDK2AP1-doc1 5984 models:
+* CDK2AP1-doc1/scripts/AI_ES: Scripts to generate CDK2AP1-doc1 5984 models
-      * doc1_noN.fasta: input fasta sequence
+      - doc1_noN.fasta: input fasta sequence
-      * run_doc1_noN.sh:
+      - run_doc1_noN.sh
-      * run_afsample6000.sh
+      - run_afsample6000.sh

   All three files needs to be in the same directory